caseyamcl/phpoaipmh/UPGRADE.md

 Upgrading from Version 2.x to 3.x
 =================================

+## tl;dr

+* Use PHP5.5 or newer.
+* Add `->run()` to the end of Endpoint methods; e.g. `$endpoint->identify->run()`.
+* Use Guzzle 6 instead of Guzzle 5 (or use the legacy `Phpoaipmh\HttpAdapter\Guzzle5Adaptper`).

+## Overview

-This upgrade provides a new paradigm for the PHP OAI-PMH Library.
+This upgrade is a major overhaul of the PHP OAI-PMH Library.
+Most of the API has changed.
 Service classes are now stateless, and generators are used instead of custom iterators.

 * Ensure you are running at least `PHP 5.5` or newer.
-This library is now tested and runs on PHP7.
+This library is also now tested and runs on PHP7.
 * If you are using the Guzzle HTTP adapter, consider upgrading to Guzzle v6.0.
   A Guzzle 5.x adapter is still included for backwards compatibility, but all documentation has been updated for Guzzle 6.
-The Guzzle 5 adapter has been renamed to `Phpoaipmh\HttpAdapter\Guzzle5Adapter`
+The Guzzle 5 adapter has been renamed to `Phpoaipmh\HttpAdapter\Guzzle5Adapter`.
+It will be removed in v4.
-* All calls to `Phpoaipmh\Endpoint` now return request objects.
+* All calls to `Phpoaipmh\Endpoint` now return `RequestInterface` objects.
 Call the `run()` method on these to execute the request; e.g.
   `$endpoint->identify()` becomes `$endpoint->identify()->run()`.
 * HTTP transport exceptions are no longer handled by this library.
 You must catch these exceptions in your own code.
-The reason for this is that HTTP transport exceptions are generally out-of-scope for the OAI-PMH protocol, and this library should be un-opinionated on how to deal HTTP issues.
+The reason for this is that HTTP transport exceptions are generally out-of-scope for the OAI-PMH protocol, and this library should be un-opinionated on how to deal with HTTP issues.
 If you previously caught the `Phpoaipmh\Exception\HttpException` exception, you would now catch either the `CurlHttpException` or a Guzzle Exception (depending on the adapter you use).
 These exceptions do not extend the `Phpoaipmh\Exception\BaseOaipmhException` class.